 Mothers concerned about the level of radioactivity in their milk could ask to have it tested at a nuclear medicine facility at their hospital.
-When the radioactivity is at background levels, they may safely resume breastfeeding.
+When the radioactivity is at a safe level, she may resume breastfeeding.
 A method for measuring milk radioactivity and determining the time when a mother can safely resume breastfeeding has been published.[5]